project-chip/connectedhomeip/scripts/tools/nxp/ota/README.md

 ## Default processors

 The default processors for K32W0 are already implemented in:

--   `OTAApplicationProcessor` for application update.
--   TODO: `OTABootloaderProcessor` for SSBL update.
+-   `OTAFirmwareProcessor` for application/SSBL update.
 -   `OTAFactoryDataProcessor` for factory data update.

 ## Implementing custom processors